 Here is an overview of the most popular scenic trains in Switzerland:

-From Chur to Tirano, the Bernina Express passes over UNESCO protected viaducts, past raging mountain torrents and along ancient glaciers.
-The scenic train with panoramic windows climbs over an altitude of 7,434ft on the Bernina Pass before descending into Tirano, Italy.
-During this rail journey the contrast between eternal snow and picturesque palms is well visible.
-Between Tirano and Lugano the seasonal Bernina Express bus runs.
+From Chur to Tirano, the Bernina Express passes over UNESCO-protected railways featuring several viaducts, alongside raging mountain torrents and ancient glaciers.
+The scenic train with panoramic windows climbs over an altitude of 2,434m before descending into Tirano, Italy.
+From Tirano, you continue your journey with the Bernina Express bus.
+During this magical journey, the contrast between the eternal snow and the picturesque palm trees is well appreciated.

 Gotthard Panorama Express (former Wilhelm Tell Express)